Metropolitan Orlando Chapter of AACN

 Current work facility/type of unit: AdventHealth Orlando

-Previous roles within the Chapter: None
+Previous roles within the Chapter: Co-Director of Community Service

 Lillian Aguirre